If you want to make the most out of your ultimate trip to New Zealand, don’t miss out the best things to do in Auckland.

 Auckland Art Gallery Toi o Tamaki

-This popular art gallery is the largest of its kind in New Zealand, features a spectacular 15,000-strong collection from local NZ and international artists.
-It includes paintings from famous European artists like Pablo Picasso, Paul Cezanne, and Salvador Dali.
+This popular art gallery is the largest of its kind in New Zealand.
+It features a 15,000-strong collection from local NZ and international artists.
+The spectacular collection also includes paintings from famous European artists.
+Works from Pablo Picasso, Paul Cezanne, and Salvador Dali are hardly strangers here!

 The museum is open daily from 10am to 5pm (9pm on Fridays) and costs NZ$15-17 for admission.

 If you’re not feeling that adventurous, the tower also has a Sky Walk.
 The Sky Walk takes you around the observation deck on a glass-bottom platform.

 If you enjoy fine wine and great food, head over the Hauraki Gulf on a day trip to Waiheke Island to tour its world-class vineyards.
 The island is just 35 minutes away from central Auckland by ferry.

 Of course, Waiheke Island offers more than just some of the finest wine in New Zealand.
 Get your adrenaline pumping on zip lines, or try kayaking and cycling.
 There’s even a large nature preserve.
-Relax on the beach or browse the vineyards and olive groves once you’re done exploring the surrounding area.
+Relax on the beach or browse the wineries & vineyards and olive groves once you’re done exploring the surrounding area.

-Waiheke Island is one of several islands that you may want to add to your Auckland sightseeing tour.
+Waiheke Island is one of several Hauraki Gulf islands that you may want to add to your Auckland sightseeing tour.
 For tubing and hiking, hop over to Rangitoto Island.
 For pristine beaches and relaxing seclusion, head over to Motuihe Island.

 Auckland Harbour Bridge Bungy & Climb